salonbooking/salonbooking/readme.txt

 * Fixed bug on sending reminder to Canceled reservations
 * Fixed bug on not translate text strings
 * Fixed bug on mobile selection of services on checkbox
-* Fixed bug on wrong representation of unavailable time slot from back-end

 21.11.2016